You are currently viewing 15 Photos & Videos Of The Historic Silk Road City Of Samarkand In Uzbekistan

 Those photos of Samarkand are just the first part of my trip to Uzbekistan, with much more to come.
 In Uzbekistan, I visited another equally historic silk road city, the wonderful “sandcastle city”, and the vibrant capital city.
 I also visited the capital of neighboring Kyrgyzstan and yet another new city in Turkey… in addition to flying long-haul business class for the first time.

-Featured image: Gur-e-Amir mausoleum (photo credit: Andrew, Flytrippers co-founder)
+Featured image: Gur-e-Amir mausoleum (photo credit: Andrew D’Amours/Flytrippers)

 Share this post to help us help more people travel more for less: